Masks, social restrictions return to Australia's Melbourne after fresh outbreak - Up News Info

 Article content

-SYDNEY — Australia’s second largest city Melbourne reinstated COVID-19 restrictions on Tuesday as authorities scrambled to find the missing link in a fresh outbreak that has grown to five cases.
+SYDNEY — Australia’s second largest city Melbourne reinstated COVID-19 restrictions on Tuesday as authorities scrambled to find the missing link in a fresh outbreak, prompting New Zealand to pause a “travel bubble” with the state of Victoria.

-Home gatherings will be limited to five guests, only 30 people allowed at public meetings, and face masks will be mandatory in restaurants, pubs and other indoor venues from 6 p.m. local time (0800 GMT) on Tuesday until June 4.
+Amid worries the cluster, which has grown to nine cases in two days, could spark a major outbreak, Victoria imposed social restrictions and made face masks mandatory in hotels, restaurants, and other indoor venues from 6 p.m.
+(0800 GMT) on Tuesday until June 4.

-“This is a responsible step that we need to take to get on top of this outbreak,” James Merlino, Victoria state’s acting premier, told reporters in Melbourne.

-The latest outbreak ends Victoria state’s run of zero cases for nearly three months.
+The latest outbreak ends Victoria’s run of zero cases for nearly three months and saw New Zealand suspend quarantine-free travel with the state and the neighboring state of South Australia impose travel restrictions.

+Australia has avoided the high COVID-19 numbers seen in many developed countries by closing its international borders in the early stages of the pandemic and with lockdowns.
+It has reported just over 30,000 cases and 910 deaths.

+Thousands of people in Melbourne have been ordered to self isolate and undergo COVID-19 tests with health alerts issued for several sites, including one of the largest shopping centers in the country.

 Victoria was the hardest-hit state during a second wave late last year, accounting for about 70% of total cases and 90% of deaths in Australia.
 The state, the country’s second most populous, only controlled the outbreak after one of the world’s longest and strictest lockdowns.

-One new locally acquired case has been reported in Melbourne, Merlino said on Tuesday, a day after four infections were reported in the city.
+Five new locally acquired cases were reported in Victoria on Tuesday, a day after four infections were recorded in Melbourne.

 Authorities, however, said they could not yet find how the latest cases contracted the virus from the overseas traveler.